 This depends on you, your lifestyle and future sun exposure.
 Generally, the more you avoid sun exposure and use effective UV protection when sun exposure is unavoidable, the longer the results of Laser Skin Resurfacing will last.
 With good UV protection, the results should last 5-10 years.
 As with other forms of skin resurfacing, the procedure can be repeated if and when desired.

 Laser Skin Resurfacing is performed in the privacy of our own Clinic.
-To make your procedure as comfortable as possible, we perform the following:
+To make your procedure as comfortable as possible, our usual routine is as follows:

-You may go home 2 hours after your procedure but you cannot go home alone or drive for 24 hours if you have been given sedation.
+You may go home 1-2 hours after your procedure but you cannot go home alone or drive for 24 hours if you have had Sedation.

-For the first 2-3 days, your lasered areas will have clear oozing and some pin-point bleeding.
+For the first 2-3 days, your lasered areas will have oozing and pin-point bleeding.
 Rest assured, both these appearances are completely normal.
 In fact, if you don’t have those appearances it means you have been under-treated!
-Some clinics intentionally under-treat in order to make the recovery period more attractive to prospective patients but doing so doesn’t deliver the degree of improvement!
+Some clinics intentionally under-treat in order to make the recovery period more attractive to prospective patients but doing so doesn’t deliver the maximum degrees of improvement!

-After 2-3 days, the oozing and pin-point bleeding will stop leaving your face covered with numerous fine scabs and small points of dried blood.
+After 2-3 days, the oozing and pin-point bleeding will stop and will be replaced with numerous fine scabs and small points of dried blood.
 Don’t be alarmed – this also is expected and totally normal.
 Just keep applying your Vaseline to allow these to fall off sooner but do not forcibly wipe them off or pick at them.

 Once the face has fully cleared – usually by Day 9 – the skin will look pink like mild sunburn.
 This will fade over the ensuing weeks but, in the meantime, you can camouflage it with foundation and return to work and social activities.